zapolnov/tiny3d/README.md

 Tiny 3D engine
 ==============

 This is a very small but functional 3D engine.
-Currently this 3D engine can be run on MacOS using Metal API, but support for Win32 and Vulkan is under development.
+Currently this 3D engine can be run on MacOS using Metal API and on Win32 using Vulkan API.

 Engine supports rendering of static and animated meshes with custom textures and shaders.
 Demo game is included in the project.